 In his role, Mohamed oversees youth and adult workforce programs and services, and he provides leadership to the partnership and services at the Cedar-Riverside Opportunity Center.
 Mohamed has worked for EMERGE for 20+ years.
 He is drawn to EMERGE because it holds the same values as the ones he grew up with: helping your neighbors succeed, encouraging all people to value education, and doing whatever he can to help others realize their potential.

-Aaron is a Workforce Coordinator with EMERGE who has worked with diverse populations in our Northside location, ECTC, for over three years.
+Aaron is the Director of Youth Programs with EMERGE who has worked with diverse populations in our Northside location, ECTC, for over three years.
 In 2019, he was honored as both an Employee of the Year and as a member of the top service team of the year.
 In 2020, in addition to his daily work, Aaron has led the effort to digitize EMERGE forms to enhance access for our participants during COVID-19.
 Aaron holds a Master’s degree in IT and has completed training in both GCDF and Motivational Interviewing through EMERGE.

 Executive Vice President of EMERGE Enterprise & Operations